michnovka/dockontrol/README.md

 ## Requirements

-PHP 7.3+, michnovka/openwebnet-php submodule to communicate with Bticino
+PHP 7.3+ (with CURL and BCMath extensions), [michnovka/openwebnet-php](https://github.com/michnovka/openwebnet-php) submodule to communicate with Bticino

+For NUKI and logging NTP running on server to get correct time

 ## Hardware